All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 What I mean by that is whether you can financially afford something this one time or continue to buy over and over.

-Not everyone thinks about whether they can afford something especially when it becomes an everyday occurrence.
+Not everyone thinks about whether they can afford something,, especialy when it becomes everyday.

 Achieving Financial Independence Without The Big Stuff

-How many of you went on vacation yet came back and couldn’t pay your bills?
+How many of you went on vacation yet returned and couldn’t pay your bills?

 You can’t fight debt by pretending you deserve more and more when you haven’t even paid for what you’ve already enjoyed.

-Going to concerts, buying new clothes, fancy cars, and even renting or buying a house you can’t afford is not feasible.
+Going to concerts, buying new clothes and fancy cars, and even renting or buying a house you can’t afford is not feasible.

 You can’t approach achieving financial independence if you continue to have that type of attitude with money.